hidglobal/digitalpersona-access-management-services/docs/wes-cred-format.md

 ##### GetEnrollmentData

 The result of a GetEnrollmentData call is specific to each credential.
-See GetEnrollmentData under each credential in the WAS Credentials Data Format topic
+See GetEnrollmentData under each credential in the [WAS Credentials Data Format](was-cred-format.md) topic.
-<mark style="color:Red;">beginning on page 96.</mark>

 ##### EnrollUserCredentials